cargomail-org/cargomail/README.md

 # Acknowledgments

-As of November 2022, the following resources have been used to develop the gRPC iMTA proof of concept:
+As of November 2022, the following resources have been used to develop the Cargomail project:

 * Gmail API [documentation](https://developers.google.com/gmail/api/reference/rest), licensed under the Creative Commons Attribution 4.0 License, has been used to design a gRPC interface between the webmail application and the backend service.